← Back to research

 Polyscope

-Polyscope is a free macOS agent orchestration tool from Beyond Code's Marcel Pociot — featuring copy-on-write clones, a built-in preview browser, and multi-model query support for running dozens of AI agents simultaneously.
+Polyscope is a free macOS agent orchestration tool from Beyond Code's Marcel Pociot — copy-on-write clones, a built-in preview browser, multi-model queries, and now mobile access and a PHP SDK for running dozens of AI agents simultaneously.

 Key takeaways